ace-lab/pl-ucb-star-assessments/elements/README.md

 This element is not only limited to purely graph traversal questions.
 Some of the possible problems that could be modelled by this element are (but not limited to): Network Flow, Finite State Machines, Pathfinding Algorithms, etc.

 ## Example
+Different examples have been included in the questions folder.
 Here's an example of how you might use `pl-interactive-graph` in a question about graph traversal:

 ```html
 <p>